 The subject is delivered over two sessions per week, one morning and one afternoon session.
 You will experience a variety of teaching and learning methods such as group work, presentations, teacher led exposition, research projects, case study materials, film, debates, discussion, televisual and print based media.
 A Level Economics uses a system of Flipped Learning where you will learn some basic facts before the lesson and then your teacher will develop this knowledge through individual and gro

+This is a two-year linear A Level where you are examined on the whole syllabus at the end of the second year.
+Each project is assessed as a portfolio of work.
 At the end of year two you will have three exam papers.
-The first is microeconomics - markets and business behavior, the second is macroeconomics - the economy and globalisation and the third is a combined micro and macro paper.
-All year 1 students will progress through a Year 1 Gateway, which may include external exams, that will allow you to progress to Year 2.
+The first is microeconomics - markets and business behaviour, the second is macroeconomics - the economy and globalisation and the third is a combined micro and macro paper.
+To prepare you for external exams, you will carry out a programme of weekly tests, exam style assessments and Formal Progress Points where you will monitor your attendance, how hard you are working and your academic progress.
+All Year 1 students will progress through a Year 1 Gateway that will allow you to progress to Year 2.